QUT-Digital-Observatory/resbaz24_qda/README.md

 ![Visual report](analysis_results.png)

+Note: If this was going to be a paper, we would have hand-coded a subset of the data and validated the AI coding.
+This was not done here.
+This project is primarily a demonstration of the process of running AI coding experiments.

 ## Reproducing the Queensland Election AI coding experiment

 All you need to do is get an API key from [Google AI Studio](Google) and put this in a `.env` file in the root of the project with a line like this: